Tag: rest

 John the Baptist condemned it.
 Herod, probably more to please Herodias than anything, put John in jail.
 Herodias wasn’t satisfied, and we read the rest of the story.

 Jesus’ first response was to withdraw.
-Just like the rest of us at times, Jesus was not going to just move on.
-It is easy to infer that Jesus needed time to and spend the Father, even though the do not a full explanation.
+Just like the rest of us at times, Jesus was not going to just on.
+It is easy to infer that Jesus needed time to grieve and spend time with God the Father, even though the do not a full explanation.

 Not that it’s bad to step away and grieve.
 It’s healthy, and there is a Jewish practice that goes with that (something that the church needs to approach).